SEO Optimization Tips and Tricks for Ecommerce

 Product Reviews allows you to add review scores to your search engine results.

-404 Error Tracker tracks and automatically redirects 404 errors.
-It quickly fixes your 404 errors when you upload a list of links to make manual changes.
+SEO Manager tracks and helps to manage 404 errors.
+The app keeps your 404 errors under control by identifying your broken links and automatically fixing them.
 The Shopify app helps you maintain the ranking of your webpage after an ecommerce platform change.

 Moz offers its customers an all in one tool that include site audits, keyword research, link building and insights on page optimization.
 Their tool crawls your website to report any issues or broken pages.